With season 14 of The Ultimate Fighter

 I love the tournament format and want Bellator to keep it, but it does create major problems with the champions: What are they supposed to do while they wait around for the next No. 1 contender to emerge from the next tournament?
 The "superfights" haven't really worked out very well, as Bjorn Rebney himself has acknowledged.

 I think the answer is that the champions should be in the tournaments.
 You win the Season 5 tournament?
 Congratulations.
 You're the Season 5 tournament champion.
 Now Season 5 is over, so it's time for you to enter the Season 6 tournament.
 That's what every sport that uses a seasonal format does -- the defending champion goes right back into the mix.
-And that's what Bellator should do, too.
+And that's what Bellator should do, too.3.
+Strikeforce is back this month with its first non-Challengers show since the Heavyweight Grand Prix semifinals more than three months ago.
+Do MMA fans still care about Strikeforce?
+Should they?MDS:

 The reason I still care about Strikeforce is, more than anything, my affinity for women's MMA.
 Cris Cyborg vs. Hiroko Yamanaka is going to be a very good women's fight, and if Strikeforce disappears there's going to be an uncertain future for women's MMA.